 To sum it up: you’ll need to go online and search for yourselves unless you enlist the help of a professional relocator, but as usual, good service comes at a price.

-TOP TIP: Leuven is a small city so you can also look at the surrounding towns, such as Herent, Bierbeek, Bertem and Oud-Heverlee.
+TOP TIP #1: Leuven is a small city so you can also look at the surrounding towns, such as Herent, Bierbeek, Bertem and Oud-Heverlee.
 They are more rural and you are more likely to find a house with a garden there for example, or larger properties.

-TOP TIP #2: Call the listing agent could make a world of difference (generally calling in English isn't a problem in Leuven) and write a little CV explaining your situation, what brought you here, with who, and how long are you staying.
+TOP TIP #2: Calling the listing agent could make a world of difference (generally, calling in English isn't a problem in Leuven).
+Write a little CV explaining your situation, what brought you here, with whom, and how long you are staying.

 HEADS UP: Immoweb and Zimmo are open to anybody paying for an ad, and not everybody has good intentions.
-Avoid ads or offers asking for a deposit to send you keys from abroad (a common scam unfortunately).
-Also, if something looks to good to be true… it usually is.
+Avoid ads or offers asking for a deposit to send you keys from abroad (a common scam, unfortunately).
+Also, if something looks too good to be true… it usually is.

-On top of the normal rental searching websites, there are also some facebook groups that can be helpful to either ask questions to other expats (about which neighborhoods are preferred for example) or to search available properties.
-The same heads up applies for facebook ads, watch out for scams.
+In addition to the normal rental websites, some Facebook groups can be helpful either to ask other expats (e.g., about which neighborhoods are preferred) or to search for available properties.
+The same heads-up applies to Facebook ads; watch out for scams.

 Rental contracts